 Increased low-volatile metallurgical coal production levels in 2012 were achieved at the Pinnacle and Oak Grove mines.
 Pinnacle mine's increased production of 81.1 percent compared to the prior year was a result of positive longwall production performance during 2012 and depressed production in the prior year due to elevated carbon monoxide levels.
 Oak Grove mine's production levels for the year ended December 31, 2012 increased by 57.2 percent due mainly to the installation of a new longwall shearer during 2012.
 Additionally, Oak Grove mine's preparation plant was impacted negatively by the effects of the April 2011 tornado.
-The production levels during April 2012.
+The production levels at the Oak Grove preparation plant resumed operating at partial capacity in January 2012 and reached normal operating levels during April 2012.
 High-volatile metallurgical coal production levels at CLCC in 2012 remained consistent in comparison to 2011.
 During 2012, we experienced a decline in the demand for thermal coal used in power generation.
 Accordingly, on June 15, 2012, we reduced production at our thermal mine to one shift to align production with customer requirements and existing supply agreements.